 Bio, Statement, & CV.

-Hae Won (first name) Sohn (last name) is a visual artist and craftswoman from Seoul, South Korea.
+Hae Won (first name) Sohn (last name) is a medium-centric sculptor from Seoul, South Korea.
 In her practice, the artist utilizes studio-artifacts such as broken molds or material remnants; further incorporating the action of de-/reconstruction in her (re)development of form and object-history.
 While her process metaphorically references the archeological procedures and geographical phenomena, her studio-practice incorporates conscious improvisation and the autonomy of material as a structural and conceptual foundation; further proposing a system built upon failure as a parallel model to success.

 Sohn has been selected as a Finalist for the inaugural Galerie Emerging Artist Award (2019) and the 16th Janelt & Walter Sondheim Artscape Prize (2021).
 Her most recent body of work was exhibited at Emmanuel Barbault Gallery (New York, NY) as part of Monologue aside (2020), her first gallery solo in New York City.
 Her work also has been exhibited nationally and internationally at venues such as Gray Contemporary, Houston, TX; MONO Practice, Baltimore, MD; Next Step Studio & Gallery, Ferndale, MI; Zahoorul Akhlaq Gallery of National College of Arts, Lahore, Pakistan; and Kyung-In Museum of Fine Art, Seoul, South Korea.

 Originally from Seoul, South Korea, Sohn earned her Bachelor of Fine Arts degree at the College of Design at Kookmin University located in Seoul, South Korea, and her Master of Fine Arts degree at the Cranbrook Academy of Art located in Bloomfield Hills, MI.